stellarwp/kadence-blocks/readme.txt

 * Fix: Testimonial content font size when using variable size
 * Fix: Accordion "space between" when using heading title tags
 * Fix: Spacer block in reusable block.
+* Fix: Icon alignment issue with some themes.
 * Fix: Setting HTML Tag for Countup block title.

 = 3.0.16 =